 If you want to be a successful entrepreneur, you decide to be one.
 And then you are.
 Not by some external standard, but simply by showing up to do the work of an entrepreneur, every day.
 That’s it.
 The moment you make that decision, you decide to be a winner.

-This book is about making that decision.
+Winners: And How They Succeed is about making that decision.
 Here are 3 lessons about winners:

 - Winners have three tools in their belt: strategy, objectives and tactics.